Rachith-H/analog-mux-for-ASK-and-BPSK/README.md

 The following waveforms are obtained by simulating the netlist extracted from Xschem circuit using Ngspice Level-1 SPICE model.

 In the waveforms shown below,
-- net1 is Inverted message signal
+- net1 is Inverted message signal - 100Hz , inversion of message signal.
-- net2 is Carrier signal
+- net2 is Carrier signal - 600Hz
-- net3 is Constant reference voltage
+- net3 is Constant reference voltage - 5V
-- net4 is Message signal
+- net4 is Message signal - 100Hz
 - out is ASK output